Knight at the Movies Archives

 picture that actually gets on the screen the enormous power that music in the hands of a genius can have on the world.
 There’s

-I’m Not There and even though it’s too long and gets a little too cow-eyed at times, Haynes’ unique
+never been a film quite like I’m Not There and even though it’s too long and gets a little too cow-eyed at times, Haynes’ unique

 vision, the cinematic equivalent of the ultimate fan mail love letter, may be the precursor to an entirely new genre of poetic bio-pics.